Marriage goals are unlike any other kind of goals that most of us make.

 Step One: Schedule Time To Create Marriage Goals

-The first step in creating marriage goals will be to spend some time talking.
+The first step in creating goals for a marriage will be to spend some time talking.
 The only way that happens is if you schedule a time to be together.

 To create that vision and future together as a couple, begin by setting time aside with your partner.